 Khon Kaen to Khon Kaen

 This tour though Nong Khai and Udon Thani provinces makes the most of its time along the Mekong River.
 After meeting Kumphawapi's urban monkeys we'll spend some quality time in Ban Chiang, one of Southeast Asia's most important archaeological sites, seeing both ancient and modern pottery.
 After seeing the surreal Sala Kaew Ku sculpture park, Indochina Market, and other sites in Nong Khai city, we'll head west along the Mekong River making several village visits before taking in one of the most beautiful views of the Mekong in Thailand.
 On the return journey, we'll visit the interesting rock formations and vivid cave paintings at Phu Phrabat, plus a Hell sculpture park and some villages.
-From around December to February, you can also take a boat ride through the vast spread of pink water lilies in Tale Bua Dang.

 Make the most of your trip with our special add-on activities before, during, or after your tour.